jake161/BrideOfFrankenstein-AKLP/README.md

 **Bride of Frankenstein (_BOF_)**

 After swapping out the main board a few times, cannibalizing parts, and losing my configs, I had to cobble this monster back into something usable.

+My current goal is to produce a bill of materials so that this machine can be reproduced.
+I believe the original Anycubic KLP was a great starter delta machine and hope it continues to get some use!

 I've included the current printer.cfg, custom macros (a few of which are adopted from people on the klipper discord / lots of googling), and my PrusaSlicer configs.